Commentary from the Libertarian Opinionizer

-Why libertarians should be pro life James Silberman argues his position in which he claims both a pregnant woman and her fetus have “absolute” human rights, a logical controdiction.
+Why libertarians should be pro-life: James Silberman argues his position in which he claims both a pregnant woman and her fetus have “absolute” human rights, a logical contradiction.

-Science, not ideology: is motherless births the future?
-With reliable birth control, artificial insemination and artificial wombs the whole issue of abortion may become moot in the future.
+Science, not ideology: are motherless births the future?: With reliable birth control, artificial insemination and artificial wombs the whole issue of abortion may become moot in the future.